kellystyles/fungiflow/README.md

 ## Low-coverage genome assembly

+The original purpose of this workflow was to assemble low-coverage fungal Illumina sequence reads (~5×), but works better for higher coverage sequence reads (>15×).
 Generating sequencing data can be expensive, but you can get data on more strains if you sequence these strains to low coverage.
 This can be useful for identifying strains that contain features of interest, in this case BGCs.

 > *[`cluster_search`](https://github.com/kellystyles/cluster_search) can identify discrete BGCs across fragmented genome assemblies using user-supplied pHMMs*.

-These strains of interest can then be sequenced to a higher coverage using further short reads or MinION long reads and a more accurate and complete assembly prepared.
+Strains of interest could then be sequenced with a higher coverage using additional short reads or MinION long reads, and a more complete draft assembly prepared.
 Below are examples of test runs using synthetic paired Illumina 150 bp short reads generated from 10 taxonomically diverse fungal strains of differing coverages.
-The tests showed that even short read coverage coverage as low as 10× can result in an assembly that is of similar size and content to the reference.
+The tests showed that even short read coverage coverage as low as 10× can result in an assembly that is of similar size and content to the reference assembly.
 ![Assembly metrics of differing coverage synthetic assemblies of 10 fungal strains](./figures/reference_metrics.png)

 ## Installation